Javiito32/Cloudflare-Zero-Trust-List-Updater/README.md

 This project is under AGPL-3.0-only - Checkout [LICENSE](LICENSE) for more detail

+This project is not affiliated with or endorsed by Cloudflare, Inc. Cloudflare is a registered trademark of Cloudflare, Inc., and any mention of their services or products is for informational purposes only.
+Any use of Cloudflare's services or products is subject to their own terms and conditions.

 <img src="https://em-content.zobj.net/source/microsoft-teams/363/keyboard_2328-fe0f.png" height="22" /> with <img src="https://em-content.zobj.net/source/microsoft-teams/363/red-heart_2764-fe0f.png" height="22" /> by [Javiito32](https://github.com/Javiito32) <img src="https://em-content.zobj.net/source/microsoft-teams/363/smiling-face-with-smiling-eyes_1f60a.png" height="22" />